swiftlang/swift-experimental-string-processing/Documentation/Evolution/StringProcessingAlgorithms.md

 // parts == ["", "h", "e", "l", "l", "o", ""]
 ```

-Finally, searching for an empty string within an empty string yield, as you might imagine, the empty string:
+Finally, searching for an empty string within an empty string yields, as you might imagine, the empty string:

 ```swift
 let empty = ""